- Home

 Prevention and Early Intervention Training

-Offers evidence-and practiced-based trainings for direct service providers, paraprofessionals, firearm owners and community members to recognize and respond to warning signs of suicide and violence.
-Offerings include suicide prevention trainings, Question-Persuade-Refer (QPR) and LivingWorks Start and a series of domestic violence prevention trainings.
+Offers evidence and practiced-based trainings for direct service providers, paraprofessionals, firearm owners and community members to recognize and respond to warning signs of suicide and violence.
+See Trainings and Education page for full list of offerings.

 Lethal Means Safety